John Reynolds (Royal Navy officer): Governor of Georgia

 Reynolds returned to England in 1751 in search of a new command.
 As did most appointed officials of the British Empire in the eighteenth century, Reynolds obtained his various commands through patronage.
-His sponsor, Philip Yorke, 1st Earl of Hardwicke and Lord Chancellor of England, encouraged Lord George Halifax, President of the Board of Trade, to appoint Reynolds as the new governor of royal Georgia in 1754.
+His sponsor, Philip Yorke, 1st Earl of Hardwicke, encouraged Lord George Halifax, President of the Board of Trade, to appoint Reynolds as the new governor of royal Georgia in 1754.

 Reynolds arrived at Savannah on 29 October 1754.
 Local residents met him with celebrations of bells and bonfires to express their hopes that he heralded a new era for the colony, in contrast to the Trustees' administration, which had ended in June 1752.
 Georgians desired a more dependable government, territorial expansion, border protection, and a profitable economy.
 Reynolds, however, saw primarily a poor colony in which the high cost of living would drain, rather than supplement, his salary of £600 a year.
-He lived on the eastern side of Oglethorpe Square, the location of the home now filled by a parking lot.
+He lived on the eastern side of Oglethorpe Square, the location of the home now filled by a car park.

 Following instructions from the Board of Trade, Reynolds established a structure of royal government, including courts, a council, and the Commons House of Assembly.
 Reynolds then directed the council to move into a new building when the original structure collapsed during his first meeting with that body.
 He acted decisively when the assembly faced a challenge from Augusta legislator Edmund Gray (or Grey), an immigrant from Virginia.
 Gray excited fears among the people about the extent of royal authority and tried to maneuver elections and assembly support to control a significant voting bloc within the Georgia legislature.
 Reynolds refused to be intimidated, and his forceful leadership encouraged the assembly to expel the Gray faction in January 1755.

 Reynolds's military efforts, however, proved less than successful.
 His arrival in Georgia coincided with the first rumblings of the Seven Years' War (1756–1763).
 His overall defense plans relied so heavily upon the British government to supply increasing numbers of troops, artillery, and forts that his London superiors refused to comply.
-Moreover, in November 1755 Reynolds abruptly returned to Savannah after waiting ten days for Creek chiefs to arrive at Augusta.
-He had called the meeting to renew friendly relations but left the negotiations and a contingency of disappointed Creek Indians in the hands of an associate, William Little.
+Moreover, in November 1755 Reynolds abruptly returned to Savannah after waiting ten days for Muscogee chiefs to arrive at Augusta.
+He had called the meeting to renew friendly relations but left the negotiations and a contingency of disappointed Muscogee in the hands of an associate, William Little.

 Georgians might have forgiven Reynolds this indiscretion if the governor had demonstrated tact and diplomacy in the rest of his administrative efforts.
 But Reynolds acted as if he held a naval command instead of a civil office.
 He expected instant responses to his directives and resisted any challenge to his authority.
 In addition, Reynolds publicly proclaimed his intentions to leave Georgia whenever a more profitable appointment came his way.